katiestar99/ansible/docs/docsite/rst/dev_guide/testing_sanity.rst

    source hacking/env-setup

    # Run all sanity tests
-   ansible-test sanity
+   assible-test sanity

    # Run all sanity tests including disabled ones
-   ansible-test sanity --allow-disabled
+   assible-test sanity --allow-disabled

    # Run all sanity tests against against certain files
-   ansible-test sanity lib/ansible/modules/files/template.py
+   assible-test sanity lib/assible/modules/files/template.py

    # Run all tests inside docker (good if you don't have dependencies installed)
-   ansible-test sanity --docker default
+   assible-test sanity --docker default

    # Run validate-modules against a specific file
-   ansible-test sanity --test validate-modules lib/ansible/modules/files/template.py
+   assible-test sanity --test validate-modules lib/assible/modules/files/template.py

 Available Tests
 ===============

-Tests can be listed with ``ansible-test sanity --list-tests``.
+Tests can be listed with ``assible-test sanity --list-tests``.

 See the full list of :ref:`sanity tests <all_sanity_tests>`, which details the various tests and details how to fix identified issues.